canyon289/PyTestforDataScience_PyDataLA/10_Monkey_Patch_Example/README.md

 # MonkeyPatch

-Moneypatch is a built in pytest fixture that lets you modify the behavior of existing code.
+Monkeypatch is a built in pytest fixture that lets you modify the behavior of existing code.
 This is sometimes needed with unittests because unittests are supposed to be "self contained" which means they shouldn't need anything other than python to run.